 Federal medium- and heavy-duty fuel standards

-Historic new rule will cut fuel consumption from trucks and buses
+New standards can further cut fuel consumption from trucks and buses

 The new standards will reduce the oil consumption and greenhouse gas emissions from new commercial trucks and buses through cost-saving improvements in vehicle efficiency.